 Currently, the method of calculation, the population coverage and the basket of goods and services are the same as the Consumer Prices Index (CPI), with the exception of OOH.
 The method of deriving the weights for CPIH and the data used for these are also the same as for CPI, with the exception of OOH.
 This can result in some differences from the CPI.

-The difference between the CPI and CPIH annual rates in February 2014 was 0.1 percentage points, unchanged from the difference in January.
-Owner occupiers’ housing costs were little changed between January and February 2014, compared with another negligible change between the same two months a year earlier.
-The 1-month movement was therefore the same in both years and this meant that OOH had no impact on the change in the overall CPIH 12-month rate between the two months.
+The difference between the CPI and CPIH annual rates in January 2014 was 0.1 percentage points, unchanged from the difference in December 2013.
+Owner occupiers’ housing costs rose by 0.1% between December 2013 and January 2014, compared with a larger rise of 0.2% between the same two months a year earlier.
+The difference in one-month movements was not big enough for owner occupiers’ housing costs to contribute to the change in the CPIH 12-month rate.

 Figure C below shows the CPIH and OOH component 12-month rates since January 2006 (the earliest date for which the CPIH 12-month rate can be calculated).
 The CPI 12-month rate has been included for comparative purposes.
 Table B below shows the CPIH and OOH component 1-month and 12-month rates and index values for the last year.
 A larger version of the chart can be viewed by clicking on it (HTML version only).